Diseases

 • Regulatory and/or policy challenges to approval

-GAP: Identify potential vaccine candidates, the appropriate expression system and route of vaccination, taking regulatory constraints into account
+1.Need to identify potential vaccine candidates, the appropriate expression system and route of vaccination, taking regulatory constraints into account.

 • Commercial feasibility (e.g manufacturing)